The Dante Alighieri Society – Michigan Chapter, a non-profit organization – promotes the Italian language and culture.

 DAS follows the common sense during inclement weather.
 Our regular business hours and classes take place at their regularly scheduled times unless otherwise indicated.
 Class cancellations and make-up classes are announced and scheduled by the teachers.

-For children under the age of 5, we ask parents/legal guardians to attend the classes.
+For children under the age of 5, we ask parents/legal guardians to attend the classes, unless differently indicated from time to time.

 For ages 6 to16: children can be dropped off.
 Parents are then welcome to wait for their child or come back once the class has finished.